TelenorStartIoT/tutorials/01-fipy-udp/README.md

    * assemble the dev-kit and connect it to the VSCode editor
    * create a Telenor Start IoT Managed IoT Cloud (MIC) platform account
    * register your dev-kit in MIC and create payload transformations
+   * flash the modem firmware on the FiPy (to support either LTE-M or NB-IoT)
    * program the dev kit and send data to MIC over Telenor's excellent 4G LTE-M or NB-IoT network
    * view your data in MIC